ilyub/BACKUP-2022-09-06-quasar-extension/docs/interfaces/dev_env.NodeJS.ReadStream.md

 When in raw mode, input is always available character-by-character, not including modifiers.
-Additionally, all special processing of characters by the terminal is disabled, including echoing input characters.Ctrl+C will no longer cause a `SIGINT` when in this mode.
+Additionally, all special processing of characters by the terminal is disabled, including echoing input characters.
+Ctrl+C will no longer cause a `SIGINT` when in this mode.

 **`since`** v0.7.7